marinabeshai/publicinterest/README.md

 - "Taste, however, is a field of cultural inquuiry that is much more amenable to quantiative analysis and has veen recently traversed by cultural sociologists." -- K.Leview et al. 2008
 - OLS regression coefficients
 - Lewis, Kevin, et al. “Tastes, Ties, and Time: A New Social Network Dataset Using Facebook.Com.”
 Social Networks, vol. 30, no. 4, Oct.
 2008, pp. 330–42.
 ScienceDirect ONLINE https://doi.org/10.1016/j.socnet.2008.07.002
 - One could imagine looking at the timing of buy and sell (of the same asset) for him, or several.
 - Need to look at what other people have done.
-- Need to research types of graphs particularly for the csv_breakdowns and what should be in the graphs.
-    - See what people have made (NYT and WSJ).
-    - Distribution over time of transactions?
-    - Distribution plot?
-NCTK.
-    - Pick 5-10 of the most active trades.
-    - For each ticker, market cap and Volatility.
-    - Scatter plot matrix.
 - Looking at people specifically.
 - Correlation between high runners and those who did not provide data.
 - pip install  (later)